 Data architecture is the process of standardizing how organizations collect, store, transform, distribute, and use data.
 The goal is to deliver relevant data to people who need it, when they need it, and help them make sense of it.

-For decades, if a business strategist wanted data, they would request it from IT.
+For decades, if a business strategist wanted access to data, they would have to request it from IT.
 With a sometimes vague description of the required solution in hand, the data engineer would hand-code a custom SQL query to deliver it.
-This tedious, time-consuming process often resulted in something other than what the strategist expected or needed.
+This was a tedious, time consuming process — one that often resulted in something that didn’t meet the needs or expectations of the initial requestor.
 In this environment, business strategy was limited to whatever IT had the bandwidth to deliver, massively increasing the difficulties of accessing the right data at the right time.

-The availability and growth of real-time data from internal and external sources has pushed business strategists to demand more and faster insights from data for essential decision-making.
+The availability and growth of real-time data — from both internal and external data sources — has pushed business strategists to demand more and faster insights from data for essential decision-making.
 The old system of one-off, custom solutions simply won’t cut it in this new environment.

 The promise of modern data architecture design is that a well-designed process puts the business strategists who have the domain expertise and the data engineers who have the technical expertise at the same table.
 Together, they can determine what data is needed to propel the business forward, how that data can be sourced, and how it can be distributed to provide actionable information for decision makers.

-What’s pushed big data into the real world is the growing influence of the cloud, which provides the kind of fast, easy, and low-cost scalability that modern data architecture requires.
+What's pushed big data into the real world is the growing influence of the cloud, which provides the kind of fast, easy, and low-cost scalability that modern data architecture requires.
 The cloud also allows organizations to pool much or all of their data into a common data lake or data warehouse, where, ideally, one master version of the data is available to all who need it.

 What is a data architect?

 A data architect is the mastermind behind data architecture, translating business needs from various business units into data and system requirements.
-Starting with the business needs and objectives, the data architect creates a technology roadmap to meet the objectives.
-They create blueprints for data flows and processes that store and distribute data from multiple sources to the people who need it.
+Starting with the company’s business needs and objectives, the data architect creates a technology roadmap to meet these goals.
+They create blueprints for data flows and processes that store and distribute data assets from multiple sources to the people who need it.

 The data architect is the collaborator-in-chief who coordinates internal stakeholders spanning multiple departments, business partners, and external vendors around the organization's objectives to define a data strategy.
 They do this by: